-Nama Name Attribute Relationship with the Company
+Nama ne Attribute - Relationship with the Company

-Iname a b. c d. e f. g h. i j. k 1 m
+Name b. c d. e f. g h. i j. k 1 m

-Takashi Muraoka From another company Δ

 Mamoru Kawakami From another company Δ

-Hiroyuki Hoshi From another company Δ

 Yasuomi Matsuyama From another company Δ

 Kyoichiro Uenishi From another company 0 0

+Takeshi Kobayashi From another company Δ
-\ Categories for "Relationship with the Company"

-\ "O" when the Audit & Supervisory Board Member presently falls or has recently fallen under the category;

-" $\Delta$ " when the Audit & Supervisory Board Member fell under the category in the past

-\ "●" when a close relative of the Audit & Supervisory Board Member presently falls or has recently fallen under the category;

-"▲" when a close relative of the Audit & Supervisory Board Member fell under the category in the past
+- Categories for "Relationship with the Company" - "O" when the Audit & Supervisory Board Member presently falls or has recently fallen under the category; - "\Delta" when the Audit & Supervisory Board Member fell under the category in the past - "•" when a close relative of the Audit & Supervisory Board Member presently falls or has recently fallen under the category; - "▲" when a close relative of the Audit & Supervisory Board Member fell under the category in the past - a.

-- a.
 Executive of the Company or its subsidiaries - b.
-Non-executive director or accounting advisor of the Company or its subsidiaries - c.
+Non-executive director or accounting advisor of the Company or its subsidiaries

+- c.
 Non-executive director or executive of a parent company of the Company - d.
 Audit & supervisory board member of a parent company of the Company - e.
 Executive of a fellow subsidiary of the Company - f.
 A party whose major client or supplier is the Company or an executive thereof - g.
 Major client or supplier of the Company or an executive thereof - h.
-Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as an Audit & Supervisory Board Member - i.
-Major shareholder of the Company (or an executive of the major shareholder if the shareholder is a legal entity) - j.
+Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as an Audit & Supervisory Board Member - Major shareholder of the Company (or an executive of the major shareholder if the shareholder is a legal entity) - j.
 Executive of a client or supplier of the Company (which does not correspond to f, g, or h) (refers only to the Audit & Supervisory Board Member) - k.
-Executive of a company which has the same individual(s) as the Company appointed as outside directors/Audit & Supervisory Board Members (refers only to the Audit & Supervisory Board Member) - 1.
-Executive of a company or organization that has received a donation from the Company (refers only to the Audit & Supervisory Board Member) - m.
+Executive of a company which has the same individual(s) as the Company appointed as outside directors/Audit & Supervisory Board Members (refers only to the Audit & Supervisory Board Member) - Executive of a company or organization that has received a donation from the Company (refers only to the Audit & Supervisory Board Member) - m.
 Others